officelearn/azure-docs.sv-se/articles/active-directory/active-directory-licensing-group-product-migration.md

 Write-Host "STEP 1: Adding users to the target group $targetGroupId.
 This will assign the target license $targetSkuId to all users"
 AddUsersToGroup $usersToMigrate $targetGroupId

-#Verify that the target license shows up in conflict state for each user on the list.
-This step will run in a loop, forever, until all users are in the expected state.
+# Verify that the target license shows up in the conflict state for each user on the list.
+# This step runs in a loop, forever, until all of the users are in the expected state.
-#Since GBL may take some time to reflect the changes on users, this loop should terminate after some time dependent on the size of the user collection.
+# Group-based licensing (GBL) can take some time to reflect the changes on users.
+# As a result, the loop should terminate after a period of time that's dependent on the size of the user collection.
-#Note: If the loop has not terminated for a long time, stop the script and inspect the users reported as not yet in the expected state and verify that they are not blocked for some other reason.
+# Note: If the loop hasn't terminated after a long period of time, stop the script.
+#       Inspect the users that are reported as not yet in the expected state.
+#       Verify that the users are not blocked for some other reason.
 ExecuteVerificationLoop ${function:VerifySourceandTargetLicensePresent} 'STEP 2: Checking if all users still have the source license and now also have the target license from target group' $usersToMigrate $sourceGroupId $sourceSkuId $targetGroupId $targetSkuId

-#Now it is safe to remove the users from the source group
+# Now it's safe to remove the users from the source group.
 Write-Host "STEP 3: Removing users from the source group $sourceGroupId.
 This will remove the source license $sourceSkuId."
 RemoveUsersFromGroup $usersToMigrate $sourceGroupId

-#Verify that target license is now active on each user and the source license has been removed.
+# Verify that the target license is now active on each user and the source license is removed.
 ExecuteVerificationLoop ${function:VerifySourceLicenseRemovedAndTargetLicenseAssignedFromGroup} 'STEP 4: Checking if all users have source license removed and target license assigned from target group' $usersToMigrate $sourceGroupId $sourceSkuId $targetGroupId $targetSkuId
 ```

-Exempel på utdata (migrera 2 användare):
+**Exempel på utdata (migrering av två användare)**

 ```
 Verifying initial assumptions:
 Enough TailspinOnline:ENTERPRISEPREMIUM licenses available (13) for users: 2.